Wall Street lifts European shares despite earnings drag

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson in Paris; Editing by Catherine Evans)
+Today's European research round-up (Additional reporting by Blaise Robinson in Paris; Editing by Alison Williams)

 * Corporate confidence returning, environment for M&A in "sweet spot"": Goldman